I esSAY THERE –The ring of it sounds more like stuff from a previous era than what Goggle is wont to take you to.

 And sometimes a kind of rhythm and rhyme sets in, alliteration takes over, and the sentences sprout phrases upon clauses, piggy-back and marsupialized, mutated and ramified, trailing off into the fog, all it took to qualify as poetry in the 19th century, as I learned in Miss Speh’s English Lit class 70 years ago.

-Being whimsical if not nerdy, I’ve adopted README -- nerd-talk meaning you’d better read this or your computer will crash -- to preface my prefaces.
-Which, as of 2016, dates me.
-Now we have the cloud, no more readmes.
+Fine, what about the title of this piece, "readme?"
+Being whimsical if not nerdy, I’ve adopted README -- nerd-talk meaning you’d better read this or your computer will crash -- to preface this site and all my prefaces.
+Which, as of 2017, dates me.
+Now we have the cloud, which itself crashes, but no more readmes.